Mpowa-IO/Documents/Whitepaper.md

 Environment statistics support evidence-based policymaking by making it possible to identify environmental policy issues and quantify the measures and impacts of policy initiatives objectively.
 They strengthen assessments through quantitative metrics, making analyses more robust through the use of timely and comparable data.

 The type; level of thematic, spatial and temporal aggregation; and format of environment statistics depend on the type of user and intended use.
 The main products of environment statistics are detailed tabulated environment statistics series and environmental indicators, both of which can be stored in multipurpose databases and disseminated in the form of online databases, as well as different types of publications, such as compendiums, yearbooks, thematic reports, and analytical publications, such as state of the environment reports.

-Environmental information includes quantitative and qualitative facts describing the state of the environment and its changes.
-Quantitative environmental information is generally produced in the form of data, statistics and indicators, and is generally disseminated through databases, spreadsheets, compendiums and yearbooks.
-Qualitative environmental information consists of descriptions (e.g., textual or pictorial) of the environment or its constituent parts that cannot be adequately represented by accurate quantitative descriptors.

-Environmental data are large amounts of unprocessed observations and measurements about the environment and related processes.
-They may be collected or compiled via statistical surveys (censuses or sample surveys) by the national statistical system or may originate from administrative records, geographic databases, registers, inventories, monitoring networks, thematic mapping, remote sensing, scientific research and field studies.
+statistical surveys (censuses or sample surveys) by the national statistical system or may originate from administrative records, geographic databases, registers, inventories, monitoring networks, thematic mapping, remote sensing, scientific research field studies.

 Environmental indicators are environment statistics that have been selected for their ability to depict important phenomena or dynamics.
 Environmental indicators are used to synthesize and present complex environment and other statistics in a simple, direct, clear and relevant way.

 Environmental indicators are generated because environment statistics are usually too numerous and detailed to meet the needs of policymakers and the general public, and often require further processing and interpretation to be meaningful.